Outlook Email Report Template 7

 one line in the body queue.
 This restriction comes

-So if you try to split a tag on more than one line - this tag will get broken.
+So if you try to split a tag on more than one line - this tag will get broken

-by the new-line tag inserted by template
+by the new-line tag inserted by the template.

 global queue.
 So for extra flexibility you can completely ignore Body Note template Tab